Virgin America, Singapore Airlines launch partnership

-(Reuters) - U.S. carrier Virgin America said on Thursday it reached a code-share agreement with Singapore Airlines (SIAL.SI) that will give passengers more travel options.
+Dec 13 (Reuters) - U.S. carrier Virgin America said on Thursday it reached a code-share agreement with Singapore Airlines that will give passengers more travel options.

 Under code-sharing agreements, an airline sells seats on another carrier’s flights as if they were its own.
 Virgin America, based in San Francisco, said Singapore Airlines will code-share on select flights.

-Virgin America, a U.S.-controlled carrier in which Richard Branson’s Virgin Group is a minority shareholder, said the deal will allow it to connect travellers to more destinations across continents.
+Virgin America, a U.S.-controlled carrier in which Richard Branson’s Virgin Group is a minority shareholder, said the deal will allow it to connect travelers to more destinations across continents.

-This week, Singapore Airlines agreed to sell its entire 49 percent stake in Branson’s British carrier Virgin Atlantic to Delta Air Lines (DAL.N) for $360 million.
+This week, Singapore Airlines agreed to sell its entire 49 percent stake in Branson’s British carrier Virgin Atlantic to Delta Air Lines for $360 million.
 That deal, which is subject to regulatory approval, would create a joint venture that would expand Delta’s access to London’s Heathrow Airport, a key business market.
-(Reporting by Karen Jacobs; Editing by Tim Dobbyn)